SAP/crossplane-provider-btp/README.md

 - Cloud Management
 - Environments

+Have a look on all available CRDs in the [API reference](https://doc.crds.dev/github.com/SAP/crossplane-provider-btp@v1.0.0).
 Check the documentation for more detailed information on available capabilities for different kinds.

 ## Roadmap